 Head of Department: Mr DJO Seabrook

-Technicians: Mrs K Pincott and Mrs S Tripathi
+Technicians: Mrs S Tripathi and Mr D Hall

 Years 7 and 8 are taught general Science until Year 9 when Physics, Chemistry and Biology are taught as separate subjects.
 The Chemistry department is a successful and thriving department.
 We are housed in three well equipped laboratories, each fully serviced allowing a wide range of practical work to be undertaken.
 We are well supported by two technicians who allow us to deliver a curriculum with a strong practical content.
 We offer a full range of courses to all students, from the National Curriculum Chemistry course which is studied in Years 7 and 8 to the AQA GCSE and A-Level Chemistry courses.

-The department runs a KS3 Science Club.
-In addtion, we run weekly clinics to support learning, aimed at students in Keystages 4 and 5.
+The department runs weekly clinics to support learning, aimed at students in Keystages 4 and 5